islamicfintech/open-islamic-finance-documents/docs/lending-between-two-people.md

 ### Method 1

-Witness method 1 consists of 2 male.
+Witness method 1 consists of two males.

 ### Method 2

-Witness method 2 consists of 1 male and 2 females.
+Witness method 2 consists of one male and two females.

 ## References